HumanSignal/label-studio/docs/source/guide/labeling.md

 6. Continue hiding and labeling regions until you've completed annotating the task.
 If you want, select the eye icon next to **Regions** to hide and then show all regions labeled on the task to confirm the end result.
 7. Click **Submit** to submit the completed annotation and move on to the next task.

+### Select multiple regions

+You can select multiple regions while labeling to make changes to them together.

+1. After creating multiple regions, press `ctrl` and click each region that you want to select.
+You can select regions on the object that you're labeling or in the **Regions** sidebar.
+Select a range of regions in the **Regions** sidebar by clicking the first region in the list that you want to select and holding `Shift` while you click the last region in the list that you want to select.
+2. After selecting the regions you can apply a label to all selected regions or delete them.
+3. Click a selected region to deselect it.

 ### Change the label
 You can change the label of an existing region.

-1. Select the labeled region, for example a span, bounding box, image segment, audio region, or other region.
+1. Select the labeled region, for example a span, bounding box, image segment, audio region, or other region, on the object or using the **Regions** sidebar.
 2. Select a new label.
 Your changes to the label save automatically.
 3. Click **Submit** to submit the completed annotation and move on to the next task.

+### Delete a labeled region
+You can delete labeled regions, such as bounding boxes or text spans, if needed.

+1. Select the labeled region on the object or in the **Regions** sidebar.
+2. Press the Backspace key, or go to the **Results** panel and remove the selected annotation.

 ### Delete an annotation
-After labeling a region, you can delete the annotation.
-1. Select the labeled region.
-2. Press the Backspace key, or go to the **Results** panel and remove the selected annotation.
+After labeling a task, you can delete the annotation by clicking the trash can button to delete an annotation on the task.
+If you haven't saved your annotation yet, click the `X` icon to reset the task and remove your labeling activity.

 You can also delete all annotations on a task from the project page.
-See [Delete tasks or annotations](setup.html#Delete_tasks_or_annotations).
+See [Delete tasks or annotations](setup_project.html#Delete_tasks_or_annotations).

 ### Add relations between annotations